julenbhy/julenbhy/README.md

 <h1 align="center">Hi 👋, I'm Julen</h1>
-<h3 align="center">I am recent graduated computer engineer and biotechnologist who has gained experience in the field of AI applied to computer vision.</h3>
+<h3 align="center">I am a computer engineer and biotechnologist who has gained experience in the field of AI applied to computer vision, working for the last year at IIS Biodonostia.
+I am particularly interested in the field of machine learning and data science, although I am also highly interested in cloud computing and distributed systems.
+As a recent graduate, I seek to learn from my environment and continue training in new skills that allow me to develop in my professional career.</h3>

 - 🔭 I’m currently working on [Image segmentation applied to colon carcinoma diagnosis](https://github.com/julenbhy/biomedical_segmentation)